 - The motor spins the impeller at a single speed depending on the horsepower of the motor and cannot be reduced or increased.

-- It is also important to know that single speed pumps have been prohibited in some states, for example, California, mainly to help save on electricity usage.
+- It is also important to know that single-speed pumps have been prohibited in some states (California, for example), mainly to help save on electricity usage.

 - This pump has two-speed options: low and high.
-The high-speed is the same as the single speed pump's, while the low-speed setting adds more flexibility.
+The high-speed is the same as the single-speed pump, while the low-speed setting adds more flexibility.